unicoe/pedestrain_detection/report.md

 $caltech/data/ImageSets/test_1x.txt
 ```

-#### 3.1.8 Create symlinks for the dataset.
+#### 3.1.8 Create syn links for the dataset.

-Then build softlink to the prepared dataset in the `caltech/data` directory with commands:
+Then build soft link to the prepared dataset in the `caltech/data` directory with commands:

 ```Shell
 cd caltech/data